Programme Partner Responsibilities

 The kauri dieback programme is further strengthened and supported by independent experts whose role is to provide strategic advice and direction.
 These include the Strategic Science Advisory Group, and the kauri dieback Independent Panel.

-Crown Research Institutes, universities and other government agencies also complement the programme through various programmes and initiatives to address kauri dieback.
+Crown Research Institutes, universities and other government agencies also complement the programme through various programmes and initiatives to address kauri dieback disease.